“Victory is not gained by the number killed, but by the number frightened”

 i i i

 Until a tip led police to the Madrid suburb of Leganes.
-Here the 3/11 cell held the police off in a stand-off that was occasionally punctuated by the spray of machine guns across the apartment courtyard and which lasted for several hours.
+Here the 3/11 cell in a stand-off that was occasionally punctuated by the spray of machine guns across the apartment courtyard.
 The standoff made for incredible evening news, as every single Spanish media outlet and several international ones covered the event with cameras rolling.
 Then in the last moments of the evening, as special agents were executing the final steps of a dramatic raid on the apartment, the terrorists detonated what would be their last explosion – a Masada in front of rolling cameras.

 A Masada for all the world to see.